anttipham/Recommender-Systems/assignment2/README.md

 The Kendall tau distance is 3, since there are 3 pairs of items that are in different order: (1, 2), (1, 3), (2, 3).

+The Kendall tau distance requires that the two rankings have the same items.
+Thus, our method will first compute the intersection of the two rankings, and then compute the Kendall tau distance.

 #### Propose a method that takes disagreements into account when computing suggestions for the group

 We could use a method where we try to minimize the Kendall tau distance of the average or least misery method.